dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 </thead>
 ```

-And in the for loop, add a new td, which will contain the delete button, from:
+And in the for loop, add a new td, which will contain the delete button.
+We will change it from:

 {% highlight html %}
 {% raw %}